cachance7/trybuynumber/README.md

 TryBuyNumber
 ===

-Simple [Twilio](https://www.twilio.com)-backed US phone number acquisition module.
+Simple [Twilio](https://www.twilio.com)-backed US phone number acquisition module using Promises.

 Attempts to acquire a phone number similar to one specfied according to the following rules: